How do I apply to the Hopkins Sommer Scholars Program?

-No. To be considered for a Hopkins Sommer Scholarship, you must be a full-time student in the Master of Public Health (MPH) at the Bloomberg School.
+No. To be considered for a Sommer Scholarship, you must be admitted as a full-time student to the Master of Public Health (MPH) program at the Bloomberg School.

-The MPH office will review your application.
-If you are accepted for admission to the Bloomberg School, the program will consider nominating you for a Hopkins Sommer Scholarship.
-The MPH program will nominate a few select individuals from among their accepted applicants to be considered for a Hopkins Sommer Scholarship.
+The MPH Office will review your application.
+If you are accepted for admission to the Bloomberg School, the MPH program may consider you for a Sommer Scholarship.

-MPH students who are accepted as Hopkins Sommer Scholars will be notified in mid-March.
+MPH students who are accepted as Sommer Scholars will be notified in mid-March.

-Hopkins Sommer Scholars have innate leadership skills in diverse areas including, but not necessarily limited to, public health.
-The program welcomes applicants from all backgrounds who want to make a difference by leveraging their previous professional experience to shape the public health policy of the future.
-Applicants may include writers, doctors, lawyers, scientists, politicians, business executives, journalists, engineers, financial analysts, economists and others who want to make a difference in the world and are seeking the tools to do so effectively.
+Sommer Scholars have innate leadership skills in diverse areas including, but not necessarily limited to, public health.
+The program welcomes students from all backgrounds who want to make a difference by leveraging their previous professional experience to shape the public health policy of the future.
+Sommer Scholars may be writers, doctors, lawyers, scientists, politicians, business executives, journalists, engineers, financial analysts, economists and others who want to make a difference in the world and are seeking the tools to do so effectively.

-Hopkins Sommer Scholars must remain full-time students in good standing, participate in Sommer Scholars Enrichment Program and conduct themselves in a way that brings credit to the Bloomberg School, Johns Hopkins University and the Hopkins Sommer Scholars Program.
+Sommer Scholars must remain full-time students in good standing, participate in the Sommer Scholars Enrichment Program and conduct themselves in a way that brings credit to the Bloomberg School, Johns Hopkins University, and the Sommer Scholars Program.